THE FRENCH CONNECTION (1971): A Retrospective Review

 Hackman

-Gene Hackman was, at times, notoriously difficult on set, and could be a handful to deal with.
-This was evident during the production of the film as Hackman spent a lot of time with detective Egan—the basis for Popeye Doyle—and he found this time rough; referring to Egan as “insensitive.”
+The late Gene Hackman was, at times, notoriously difficult on set.
+He could be a handful to deal with.
+This was evident during the production of the film as Hackman spent a lot of time with detective Egan—the basis for Popeye Doyle—and he found this time rough.
+The actor referred to Egan as “insensitive.”

 This was made worse by the fact that Hackman, throughout the production of The French Connection, had to use numerous racial slurs (including the N-word).
-Hackman often complained to Friedkin about this, who responded that this was part of the movie and to deal with it.
+The actor often complained to Friedkin about this, who responded that this was part of the movie and to deal with it.

-Scheider stated that throughout the production, Hackman had tried to make his character a little more relatable, and more likable.
-Whereas Friedkin saw Popeye Doyle as a tough, harsh-talking cop.
+Scheider stated that throughout the production that Hackman tried to make his character a little more relatable.
+More likable.
+Whereas, Friedkin saw Popeye Doyle as a tough, harsh-talking cop.
 A borderline racist who was willing to cross any line to do whatever it took to close the case.
 Scheider further elaborated:

 “Gene kept trying to find a way to make the guy human, and Billy kept saying ‘No, he’s a son of bitch.
 He’s no good, he’s a prick.'”